mrfaheemkhan/osdt/README.md

 If connecting with Android or iOS clients, OpenVPN Connect app does not support fragment options, so make sure you disable it on the server.

+#####Configuring Clients

+For Windows clients, you will need to download and install OpenVPN 2.3.X Windows Installer from <a href="http://openvpn.net/index.php/download/community-downloads.html" target="_blank">here</a>.
+Move your client private key, client certificate, CA certificate, TLS auth key, and client.ovpn file to `C:\Program Files\OpenVPN\config` folder. and run the openvpn-gui program in the bin folder with administrator privileges.

+For Linux clients, the simplest method of connecting to an OpenVPN server is with Network Manager.
+First, you will need to download the OpenVPN plugin for Network Manager and then import your client configuration file.

+On RHEL/CentOS/Fedora, do the following:<br>
+`yum -y install NetworkManager-openvpn NetworkManager-openvpn-gnome`<br>
+`service NetworkManager restart`<br>

+On Debian/Ubuntu, do the following:<br>
+`apt-get update && apt-get -y install network-manager-openvpn`<br>
+`/etc/init.d/network-manager restart`<br>

+Then, use Network Manager to add a new VPN connection and import your client config file.
+It should automatically reflect your settings in the GUI window.
+After that, simply connect to the VPN server and everything should be operational.

+For Android or iOS clients, download the OpenVPN Connect app and import your .ovpn configuration profile.

 #####Known Issues
 Logs may display *Deprecated TLS cipher name* error.
 Since there is a 256 character limit on line lengths in configuration files, using the IANA naming results in having to drop a few cipher suites.
 Therefore, you can safely ignore this error message.